The 4 big things I wish I had known before moving to Madrid

 Now that I see things more objectively, I realize that a lot of vegetarians seem to be miserable (like I was), and I think it’s just because they’re ignoring the fact that evolution designed us as omnivores.

-Try telling a miserable angry vegetarian that they’ll feel a lot better after ingesting a large piece of horse meat and see what their response is.
+Try telling a miserable angry vegetarian that they’ll feel a lot better after ingesting a large piece of horse meat (for example) and see what their response is.

 Lemme know in the comments…